FreeRCT/FreeRCT/doc/CodeStyle.md

   * There are operator priorities in C++, you don't need to enforce them by adding parentheses.
 For uncommon or unclear cases, it may be useful to add them though.
   * Use spaces around operators like `a + b` or `a != 4 && b * 2 < 15 * f`.

 Finally, as  a general rule, don't be over-generic in the implementation.
 Only add functionality in the functions and methods that you actually need now.
 If you need more tomorrow, add it tomorrow.
-Plans for the future sometimes don't happen, and then there is all this future functionality that nobody needs, which is only in the way.
+Plans for the future sometimes don't happen, and then there is all this future functionality that nobody needs, which only gets in the way.

 ## Acknowledgment ##

-Many thanks to the [OpenTTD](http://www.openttd.org/) project for [defining the code style](http://wiki.openttd.org/Coding_style).
+Many thanks to the [OpenTTD](http://www.openttd.org/) project for helping to define the [code style](http://wiki.openttd.org/Coding_style).